PA School Debt Repayment Strategies

 Planning for the Future

-One way to minimize the shock of a future tax bill from a student loan or the general strain of shouldering PA school debt is to build a budget—and stick to it.
-Although pretty much everyone knows that budgeting is a smart idea, few actually put it into practice: According to the National Foundation for Credit Counseling, only 2 in 5 U.S. adults say they maintain a budget and keep close track of spending on things like food, housing, and entertainment.
+One way to minimize the shock of shouldering PA school debt is to build a budget — and stick to it.
+Although pretty much everyone knows that budgeting is a smart idea, few actually put it into practice: According to the National Foundation for Credit Counseling, more than half the population (56%) did not have a budget in 2021.

 Refinancing School Debt

-It might be worth reading this guide to refinancing student loans or crunching some numbers on a student loan refinancing calculator.
-Don’t forget: Refinancing federal student loans with a private lender means a borrower is no longer eligible for many of the state and federal programs mentioned above, or other protections and benefits extended to federal student loan borrowers.
+However, refinancing federal student loans with a private lender means a borrower is no longer eligible for many of the state and federal programs mentioned above, or other protections and benefits extended to federal student loan borrowers.
+Those looking to combine federal loans only can consider a student loan consolidation.

 SoFi Student Loan Refinance